gbusto/Private-Ethereum-Setup/README.md

 These are some short scripts that I've used to test various things and automate some simple processes.
 I would ideally like to turn this whole script into a shell/terminal of some kind to be used as a local tool for quickly spinning up and managing nodes for testing things.
 The functionality provided by the scripts would then be available through the shell as a command to automate something within the test network.

 ### What consensus protocols are supported?
 Quorum's IBFT and Clique PoA.
+You can also just run `python private-eth-network.py --help` to see the supported consensus protocols.

 ### How do I change the consensus protocol being used in this script?
-For now, edit `private-eth-network.py` manually at the top of the file.
-Change the `CONSENSUS` variable.
+Via the `--consensus` parameter for the `private-eth-network.py` script.
+See the `startIBFTNetwork.sh` or `startCliqueNetwork.sh` scripts for an example.

 ### How can I connect to a node locally?
 From inside of this directory, you can connect to a node by using a command like this: `geth attach nodes/miners/mnode1/geth.ipc`